Functional async

 Use-cases

-It would just look like asynchronous programming and the async, await keywords with imperative keywords like while, loop or continue.
+Normal imperative asynchronous programming contains a combination of the async, await keywords with imperative keywords like while, loop or continue.

 Channels